P.O. Box 56 (Viikinkaari 9)

-A: PhD students will sign in to the doctoral programs during the late fall 2013 and the beginning of 2014.
-Every PhD student will be send an enquiry about which program they wish to belong to.
-No-one will be signed in in to any of the programs automatically.
-The enquiry will be sent also to the students who have previously belonged to some doctoral program and to those who were granted a payed doctoral student position in any of the programs during the fall 2013 call.
-More information about the process is coming.
-Right now the best thing to do is to prepare by discussing with your supervisor about which programs are suitable for you.
+A: PhD students are requested to enroll into the doctoral programs by the end of February 2014 (see above).
+The Student Register has sent every PhD attending and non-attending student a letter enquiring which program they wish to join.
+No-one will be signed into any of the programs automatically.
+The enquiry has been sent also to those students who have previously belonged to some doctoral program and to those who were granted a payed doctoral student position in one of the programs in the fall 2013 call.

 Q: I am applyin for a salary position from one of the doctoral programs.
 If I get the position, will I automatically also get the right to pursue a doctoral degree?

 A: No, the doctoral programs do not grant the study rights.
-You need to separately apply for a right to pursue doctoral studies from one of the Faculties participating in the programs in question (see above).
+You need to separately apply for a right to pursue a doctoral degree from one of the Faculties participating in the program in question.

-Q: Does belongin to a doctoral program mean that everybody gets salary now?
+Q: Does belonging to a doctoral program mean that everybody gets salary now?

 A: No. All doctoral students will belong to one of the doctoral programs independently from where they get their funding.
 The University of Helsinki has some doctoral student positions with salary that are separately announced in the university's recruitment pages and in the web sites of the doctoral programs.

-Q: Can I apply for a position with salary from a program that my Faculty does not belong to?
+Q: Can I apply for a position with salary from a program that my Faculty does not participate in?

-A: Yes, but if you get the position you need to apply for the right to pursue doctoral studies from one of the Faculties participating in the program in question.
+A: Yes, but if you get the position you need to apply for the right to pursue a doctoral degree from one of the Faculties participating in the program in question.

-Q: Which major subject belong to which doctoral programs?
+Q: Which major subjects belong to which doctoral programs?

 A: Many of the doctoral programs are suitable for students from various majors, and belonging to a doctoral program does not depend on your major subject.
-You shoudl discuss with your supervisor about which programs are best suited for you.
+You should discuss with your supervisor about which program is best suited for you.